AudioSceneDescriptionFormat/asdf/doc/intro.rst

-This plays the contents of the (mono) audio file :scene-link:`audio/ukewave.ogg`, coming from a spatial position of 2 metres in front and 1 metre to the right.
+This plays the contents of the (mono) audio file :scene-link:`audio/ukewave.ogg`, coming from a spatial position of 2 meters in front and 1 meter to the right.
 For more details on the used coordinate system, see :doc:`position-orientation`.

-If you want to play a file with more than one channel, you have to provide positions for each of the channels, like shown in :scene-link:`minimal-multichannel.asd`:
+If you want to play a file with more than one channel, you can provide positions for each of the channels, like shown in :scene-link:`minimal-multichannel.asd`:

 .. literalinclude:: scenes/minimal-multichannel.asd